Rushil-Daya/t3020/README.md

 ### Errors

 There are three deliberate errors, marked E1, E2 and E3.
 Finding other (non-deliberate and unknown to me)  errors will get a bonus -- clearly add below this line in your copy of the README what the errors are and how you fixed them.

+### Running of unittest

+To run the unittest, open the terminal from the parent directory (t3020) and enter in the following command: python3 -m unittest tests/test_datamunger.py